GSA/digitalgov.gov/content/guide/performance/optimize-images.md

 deck: 'Understanding page weight, resource compression, optimization of images, and image dimensions is critical to a successful web strategy.'
 ---

 Page weight is the “gravity of the web” that decreases your application performance by increasing load time and reducing network data usage.
+Understanding page weight, resource compression, optimization of images, and image dimensions is critical to a successful web strategy.

 ## Limit Page Size and Weight

 **Issue** - The total file size of the page including dependent files will affect the load time and the amount of time it takes a mobile crawler to evaluate.
 Clean and light pages are best for mobile SEO; mobile search engines will prefer to rank these pages.
 Strive to keep the file size of all mobile pages below 25Kb.
 This is the maximum file size that the iPhone will cache for any element that is downloaded.

 **Solution** - There are many ways to reduce page weight including image optimization, gzip compression, Minification, Caching, JavaScript, and CSS consolidation.
 Other solutions include avoiding the following: embeds and includes, JavaScript and CSS frameworks, custom fonts, and unnecessary page clutter.
 The best solution depends on the specifics of your site.

 ### References